tashi-ono/portfolio/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

-Personal portfolio website to showcase my projects from General Assembly.
+This is my personal portfolio website to showcase my skills and how I have applied them to projects from General Assembly.

+Skills:
+HTML5
+CSS3
+Javascript
+jQuery
+Bootstrap

 ## Google Sheet